How to prepare for university

 A bit of shameless self-promotion here but, in our completely unbiased opinion, our Student Money Takeaway is the best way to get ahead of your money worries at uni.

 We've crammed 55 of our top student money hacks, plus a budget sheet and quiz, all onto two sides of A4.
-You can always check out our site to get more details on each tip, but this is the perfect starting point when you're preparing to start university.
+You can always check out our site to get more details on each tip, but this is the perfect starting point when you're preparing for uni.

 Best of all, just like everything we do, it's completely free – and you can download your PDF copy here.